SidiousRNDS/SWG-ServerAccountSystem/doc/files/swgAdmin/models/adminmd5Model.php.txt

     }

     /**
+     * @method  loadMD5Data
-     * Summary loadMD5Data - This is only used to load in base data for the TRE files
+     * This is only used to load in base data for the TRE files
-     * @param $args
+     * @params array $args
      * @return mixed
      */
     public function loadMD5Data($args)